 [Last Updated On February 21st 2014]

 1. Open-mouth kissing allows for the transfer of hormones from a man to a woman, in other words mucus membranes in the mouth are permeable to hormones like testosterone, which a man can introduce into a woman’s mouth through kissing.
-Therefore testosterone increases arousal in the woman, leading to higher chances of sexual intercourse.
+Therefore testosterone increases arousal in the woman, leading to higher chances of love-making.